 To Kit’s supporters, please take as much space as needed to respond to this post.
 I will approve the response as soon as I can.

 I’ve now had a chance to watch the entire trial.
+You, too, can watch the entire trial here.
 My initial impression from the Dateline episode about Kit’s innocence remains.
 There’s no way he could have been involved.
 The security video and his alibi witnesses clear him of any involvement.
 As for the many questions I had after the Dateline episode, I now know the answers to all of them.

-I won’t go over all of the questions and answers here, but I do want to address the comments I made about planted evidence.
-I still believe that the shell casing and dog tag were not planted, however, the defense attorney made some persuasive points in defense of his planted evidence theory.
+I won’t go over all the questions and answers here, but I want to address the comments I made about planted evidence.
+I still believe that the shell casing and dog tag were not planted; however, the defense attorney made some persuasive points in defense of his planted evidence theory.
 I only wish he would have emphasized that there were other possibilities.
-There was one piece of evidence, though, that I do believe was intentionally staged – the subpoenas.
+There was one piece of evidence that I believe was intentionally staged – the subpoenas.
 If you saw videos of the residence, you might agree.
 The house was a cluttered mess.
-What are the chances that amongst all that clutter the two subpoenas would be laid out on a table for investigators to find?
+What are the chances that amongst all that clutter, the two subpoenas would be laid out on a table for investigators to find?

 Lastly, I need to address my comment about the defense attorney.
 The Dateline episode only showed snippets of the trial.
 I suggested that he had ineffective counsel.
 After watching them in action, I now believe that the defense team gave everything they had.
-There were points in the trial where I feel could have been handled better, but overall I give them high marks.
+There were points in the trial that I felt could have been handled better, but overall I give them high marks.
 I thought the lead defense attorney did a great job in his closing statement.
-I thought the Prosecutor’s closing was a joke.
+I thought the Prosecutor’s closing was one misstatement of fact after another.
+It was also a textbook example of reasonable doubt.
+Just listen to her explaining how anyone of Kit’s 22 guns “could have been” the murder weapon.
 She tried to paint Kit as a military killing machine who also happened to be a cell phone tower expert.
 It was a ridiculous theory of what happened.